-- Mock speaking tasks should be practiced while preparing for IELTS particularly to overcome the fear and anxiety about tacking this section.
+- Mock speaking tasks should be practiced while preparing for the test particularly to overcome the fear and anxiety about tacking this section.

-Among the preferable IELTS speaking tips, the best thing is to get the message across by communicating in a clear and confident manner and a candidate should never doubt their speaking skills rather work on them to take the test with greater conviction and enthusiasm.
+Among the preferables, the best thing is to get the message across by communicating in a clear and confident manner and a candidate should never doubt their speaking skills rather work on them to take the test with greater conviction and enthusiasm.

 Terms and Conditions